 Proposer, by submitting a Proposal, represents that it has read and understands the RFP, its exhibits, attachments and addendums, and that its Proposal is made in compliance with the criteria of the RFP.
 Proposers are expected to examine the RFP, its exhibits, attachments and addendums thoroughly and should request an explanation of any ambiguities, discrepancies, errors, omissions, or conflicting statements therein.
 Failure to do so will be at the Proposer's risk.
-Proposer is assumes responsibileity for any patent ambiguity in the RFP, its exhibits, attachments and addendums that Proposer of statements and addendums that Proposer does not bring to SCDOT's attention.
+Proposer is assumes responsibileity for any patent ambiguity in the RFP, its exhibits, attachments and addendums that Proposer does not bring to SCDOT's attention.